viktorcsimma/acorn-calc/README.md

 (Another option is to make GHC use a user-specified backend;
 I have not tried that yet.)

+I recommend Qt Creator for starting the build process.
+Create the kit with the appropriate C/C++ compilers and the Qt binaries built with them.

 ## Deployment

 For me, the most sympathetic solution was to link the executable statically